oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

     host is localhost, port is 1234, service name is orclpdb

-If you have an application that can run in either python-oracledb Thin or Thick modes, and you want a registered connection hook function to be used in both modes, your connection code can be like:
+If you have an application that can run in either python-oracledb Thin or Thick modes, and you want a registered connection protocol hook function to be used in both modes, your connection code can be like:

 .. code-block:: python